blaiszik/ml_publication_charts/README.md

 Many of these charts seem to have different numbers (though showing the same trend!), and are often without provenance.
 Thus, this repository was made to act as a resource for those looking to dig into the numbers further, to quickly customize our existing plots, or to simply find a ready-made chart for their own usage.

 # The Charts
+Note that the charts come in two forms, normalized and count.
+Normalized plots take into account the relative size of the domain of interest (i.e., the number of matching articles / the total number of articles in a domain).

 ## Scatter Plots
 ![All domain grid scatter](./output/1-grid.png)
 ![All domain overlay scatter](./output/1-all-scatter.png)